2acoin/2acoin-docs/api/rpc-api-error-conditions.md

 # RPC Errors
-Here are some common error messages that 2ACoind and 2acoin-service spit out, why they occured, and how to fix them.
+Here are some common error messages that 2ACoind and 2acoin-service generate, why they occured, and how to fix them.
 Listed are also some possible alternative errors which may be generated.

 * `https://github.com/2acoin/2acoin/blob/master/src/Wallet/WalletErrors.h`